bcgov/mines-digital-trust/README.md

 ## Service II - Business to Business Credential Manager

 The Business to Business Credential Manager (BBCM) is software run by an organization for issuing, holding, and verifying digital trust credentials.
 Powered by [Hyperledger](https://www.hyperledger.org/), with BBCM organizations can share and receive proofs that are secure and verifiable.
 Want to become an early adopter?
-To learn more see [Business to Business Credential Manager](./BBCM.md).
+To learn more see: [Business to Business Credential Manager](./BBCM.md).

 ### Components: